 Pilgrimages to SNJM Sacred Sites

 Along the shores of the Richelieu River in Quebec are towns where the SNJM story began, notably St-Antoine where Eulalie was born and raised.
 Other key places include towns and cities where she lived, studied and worked in parish ministry, including Saint-Denis, Beloeil and Mont Saint-Hilaire.
 Longueuil, on the Saint Lawrence River, is of special interest since that is the site where Eulalie Durocher founded the congregation with Mélodie Dufresne and Henriette Céré in 1843.
-Include links to videos of these places.
 Pilgrims especially value time for prayer and reflection in the historic and beautiful chapel of the convent.

 In recent years, over 700 sisters and associates have gathered together in various places across the world to live this experience together.
 This highly illustrated book is of special value for people who do not have the opportunity to actually travel to the SNJM sites and it also serves as a precious guide to actual pilgrims to the sites.